retaildevcrews/ngsa-asb/README.md

 # Sync Flux
 fluxctl sync --k8s-fwd-ns flux-cd
+# Note: `fluxctl` CLI has a default timeout of 60s, if the above `fluxctl sync` command times out it means `fluxcd` is still working on it

 # Note: It may be required to re-create the ngsa-cosmos and istio operator pods for changes to take effect
 kubectl delete pod -n istio-operator -l name=istio-operator